hyperGG32/DeltaClicker/README.md

 * Side buttons correspond to LMB and RMB, which could be reversed.
 * Inconsistency mode.
 Allows you to set offset between each click to emulate people's inconsistant clicking.
 * Brand new WinUi3 based GUI to improve user`s expirience !
 * Your settings save !
-So you can launch DeltaClicker and start clicking without tedoius input !!
+So you can launch DeltaClicker and start clicking without tedious input !!